Neroware/GengoDB/Readme.md

 # GengoDB
 GengoDB is a fork of [LingoDB](https://www.lingo-db.com), a cutting-edge data processing system that leverages compiler technology to achieve unprecedented flexibility and extensibility without sacrificing performance.
-THis project extends the existing relational model by RDF knowledge graphs and a SPARQL frontend, powered by a native property graph runtime and declarative sub-operators for universal graph state processing.
+This project extends the existing relational model by RDF knowledge graphs and a SPARQL frontend, powered by a native property graph runtime and declarative sub-operators for universal graph state processing.

 # Getting Started
 We refer to LingoDB's [documentation website](https://www.lingo-db.com/docs/) for set-up instructions.